 If you’ve been cleared for self-practice by one of our teachers, you should revise the safety notes below and ensure you practice with these in mind.
 Self-practitioners are welcome to come train during our open hours, subject to flooring availability.
-Charges for self-practice are as in the two class pages above (dropin, monthly, etc).
+Aerial silks and aerial yoga students do not need to pay extra for self-practice; for individual sessions the fee is the same as for rock climbing dropins.

 DON’T ATTEMPT DIFFICULT TRICKS ALONE – YOUR SAFETY DEPENDS ENTIRELY ON YOU